jdantonio/functional-ruby/README.md

 A gem for adding functional programming tools to Ruby.
 Inspired by [Erlang](http://www.erlang.org/), [Clojure](http://clojure.org/), and [Functional Java](http://functionaljava.org/).

+*NOTE: Version 1.0 is a complete rewrite.
+Previous versions were a dumping grouns for a bunch of disconnected but interesting ideas.
+Version 1.0 is a focussed and cohesive set of utilities inspired by other languages but designed to work together in ways idiomatic to Ruby.*

 ## Introduction

 Two things I love are [Ruby](http://www.ruby-lang.org/en/) and